PHOENIXCONTACT/MORYX-Framework/docs/articles/Tutorials/HowToBuildADriver.md

 ---
 # How to build a driver

-A driver is the interface between the `ControlSystem` and physical parts of the production environment.
+A driver is the interface between other Resources and physical parts of the modelled system.
 This tutorial shows how a driver should be implemented.

 ## Basic driver files